JLBrigham/chitter-challenge/README.md

 -Connect to the database using the pqsl command \c chitter;
 -Run the query we have saved in the file 01_create_peeps_table.sql

+### How to run the tests

+## Set up the test database

+-Connect to psql
+-Create the database using the psql command CREATE DATABASE chitter_test;
+-Connect to the database using the pqsl command \c chitter_test;
+-Run the query we have saved in the file 01_create_peeps_table.sql

 Features:
 -------